Investment property loans: What you need to know

 What is the minimum down payment for an investment property loan?

-To get an investment property loan, you may need to put 25% or more of your own money into the transaction.
-In some cases, such as a rehab loan with an after-repair value significantly higher than the purchase price and rehab costs, you may be able to put nothing down with some lenders.
+To get an investment property mortgage, you may need to put 25% or more of your own money into the transaction.
+In some cases, such as a short-term rehab loan with an after-repair value significantly higher than the purchase price and rehab costs, you may be able to put nothing down with some lenders.

 How do investment property loans differ from regular home loans?